ahandsomeChineseboy/inet/tutorials/queueing/doc/CompoundQueue.rst

 In this step, packets are produced periodically (randomly) by an active packet source (:ned:`ActivePacketSource`).
 The packets are collected periodically (randomly) by an active packet sink (ActivePacketSink).
-The source and the sink is connected by a compound priority queue (ExampleCompoundPacketQueue) where packets are stored temporarily.
+The source and the sink is connected by a compound priority queue (ExampleCompoundPriorityQueue) where packets are stored temporarily.
 This queue contains a classifier (:ned:`PacketClassifier`), two queues (:ned:`PacketQueue`), and a priorty scheduler (:ned:`PriorityScheduler`).